Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Where the same vowels and/or sounds occur in words close together in a line:

 Line 6 : and the sun stood

 Seamus Heaney is a master at using the sounds of full and near rhyme to help connect lines and stanzas throughout poems.
 Just take a note of these, and other vowel and consonant sounds, in no particular order:

 (h) helmeted/heated/honeyed/her hands/here/here

 On the page the poem looks measured and formal, each quatrain with short lines of between four and eight syllables.
-So, free verse means no full end rhymes which reflects a certain freedom of mind and creativity, despite the nostalgic feel to some stanzas.
+So free verse means no full end rhymes, which reflects a certain freedom of mind and creativity, despite the nostalgic feel of some stanzas.

 What follows is another much longer single sentence spread over three stanzas, with minimum punctuation, slowing everything down as details are added.

 Another single sentence starts in stanza three and ends in the fourth; same again with the next two stanzas before the final sentence is contained within the last stanza.
 A neat and ordered syntactical set up - five sentences in the poem.

 There are several examples of enjambment, when a line or stanza carries on into the next without punctuation, so helping with the flow of meaning as the reader progresses through.